realA10001986/Time-Circuits-Display/README.md

 If a GPS receiver is connected, this selects whether to display GPS speed on the speedo.
 This only makes sense if the Time Circuits are mounted in a car.
 See [here](#gps-receiver).

-If your TCD/speedo are stationary, such as in a home setup, leave this unchecked (unless you want your speedo to permanently display "0").
-Also, if you want to use a [rotary encoder](#rotary-encoder) for speed, this must to be unchecked.
+If your TCD/speedo are stationary, such as in a home setup, leave this option unchecked.
+Also, it _must_ remain unchecked if you want to use a [rotary encoder](#rotary-encoder) for speed.

 ##### &#9193; Update rate